peteroupc/peteroupc.github.io/randomfunc.md

 <small><sup id=Note52>(52)</sup> Mironov, I., "On Significance of the Least Significant Bits For Differential Privacy", 2012.</small>

 <small><sup id=Note53>(53)</sup> For example, see Balcer, V., Vadhan, S., "Differential Privacy on Finite Computers", Dec.
 4, 2018; as well as the Miccancio&ndash;Walter discrete Gaussian generator (for lattice-based cryptography).</small>

+<small><sup id=Note54>(54)</sup> The methods shown here do not introduce any error beyond the sampling error that occurs when approximating a PDF's or CDF's points as floating-point numbers.
+Generally, these approximations will have a smaller relative error the closer they are to 0 (see also Walter, M., "Sampling the Integers with Low Relative Error", 2019).
+For example, the relative error for CDF values closer to 1 is much greater than for values closer to 0.</small>

 <a id=Appendix></a>
 ## Appendix